Brooks Type Results for Conflict-Free Colorings and {a, b}-factors in graphs

 \begin{proof}[Proof of Theorem \ref{theorem::GeneralUpperChicf}] If~$\Delta=1$, then the hyperedges are disjoint and two colors are sufficient.
 For ~$\Delta>1$, let~$S$ be a maximal strongly independent vertex set in~$\HH$.
 The new hypergraph~$\HH'$ obtained by removing~$S$ and all edges incident to~$S$ has maximum degree at most~$\Delta-1$.
 A conflict-free coloring of~$\HH'$ obtained by induction and using~$\Delta$ colors, can be extended to a conflict-free coloring of~$\HH$ by assigning a new color to each vertex in~$S$.
 Indeed, each hyperedge from~$\HH$ that is not a hyperedge of~$\HH'$ contains exactly one vertex from~$S$ and thus a uniquely colored vertex. \end{proof}

-Note that the usual and the conflict-free chromatic number may be arbitrarily far apart.
+The usual and the conflict-free chromatic number may be arbitrarily far apart.
 We construct a hypergraph of chromatic number~$2$ and conflict-free chromatic number equal to $\Delta+1$ inductively.
 If~$\Delta=1$, take a single edge with at least two vertices.
-If~$\HH$ satisfies~$\chi(\HH)=2$ and~$\chicf(\HH)=k$, then a hypergraph~$\HH'$ is obtained from two vertex disjoint copies of~$\HH$ and an additional edge~$E$ containing all vertices of both copies of~$\HH$.
+If~$\HH$ satisfies~$\chi(\HH)=2$ and~$\chicf(\HH)=k$, then construct a hypergraph~$\HH'$ that is a vertex disjoint union of two copies of~$\HH$ and an additional edge~$E$ containing all vertices of both copies of~$\HH$.
 Coloring each copy of~$\HH$ properly with~$2$ colors gives a proper coloring of~$\HH'$ with two colors.
 However, any conflict-free coloring of~$\HH'$ requires ~$k+1$ colors, since one color is unique in~$E$ and hence is used in only one of the copies of~$\HH$.